Australia’s Family Home Guarantee Scheme Explained For Single Parents: Your Expert Guide

 The most obvious benefit of the Family Home Guarantee scheme is that single-parent families now have access to home loans.
 As of 2021, one in seven Australian families are single-parent households, which means 15% of families across the country may be struggling with a reduced income as a result of a separation or another unfortunate event.
 These families may struggle to live independently and may find themselves moving from rental property to rental property or sharing accommodation with family members.

-The family pledge helps these families to find home loans that they can more easily afford.
+The family pledge helps these families to find home loans from a participating lender that they can more easily afford.
 In turn, this grants families independence and self-reliance, and a stable address for children.

 Reduced single-parent home loan payments